wgrahamb/codeBase/README.md

 Build scripts written in python are included.

 To Do:
+- Move the build scripts to the actual directory.
-- dunk this repository and start a new one. this one has become too large and my git practices have improved.
+- Dunk this repository and start a new one. this one has become too large and my git practices have improved.
 Will not be including CADAC fortran in the new repo, my experience and expertise in Fortran is little to none.
 Good reference to have laying around.
 - Add all cpp debug configurations to vscode config file.
-- Convert the rest of the CADAC sims to cmake projects.
+- Convert the rest of the CADAC sims to CMake projects.
 - CPP_6DOF_SRAAM_V2
+     - Enum modes.
+     - Split up look up function into aerodynamics, mass properties, and propulsion.
      - Clean code and set privacy.
+     - Make variable naming uniform.
+     - Walk through the code and clean it.
+Update the readme to point out how my programming skills have changed from V1 to V2.
+     - Three dof could use some work.
      - Add global position.
+     - Add a getState method.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.
      - Using Zarchan method, write a rate controller.
 - CPP_6DOF_SAM